balajeerc/balajeerc.github.io/_posts/2026-02-24-Why-Remote-Work-Can-But-Doesn't-For-Your-Team.md

 ## Why screen sharing is so crucial in online meetings

 Humans rely on visual, auditory and verbal cues.
-In online calls, the visual channel is either entirely absent, because the only thing that people are loathe to share even more than their screens, is their camera feed.
-I have seen friends mentioning that some of their teams mandate camera sharing (which I suspect is primarily driven by management's need for control over what the employees are doing, and an accompanied lack of trust in them).
+In online calls, the visual channel is either entirely absent (because the only thing that people are loathe to share even more than their screens, is their camera feed) or is sub-optimal because of poor camera quality, poor network or both.
+I have seen friends mentioning that some of their teams mandate camera sharing (which I suspect is primarily driven by management's need for control over what the employees are doing, and an accompanied lack of trust in them.
 However, I don't know if camera sharing is as useful as screen sharing.

-However, the lack of a visual channel that I see in many online calls, is a huge problem.
-When team members are talking to you, you can rely on their faces for clues as to emphasis and other such important cues.
+However, the lack of a visual channel that I see in many online calls, is indeed a huge problem.

+When people are talking to you, you can rely on their faces for clues as to emphasis and other such important cues.
 That's lacking in an online call.
 Sharing your screen solves this.

 I've encountered team members being very reluctant to share their screens unless explicitly prompted.
 Even when prompted, they typically share a particular window or a specific application.
 The trouble with that is that your work is seldom confined to one application, and now switching between applications is an even bigger pain.
 You need to stop sharing one and share another.
 I find this incredibly annoying and likely so do other people in a call.